Applications and Financial Support

-Thank you for your interest in applying to the Ph.D. in Communication Theory and Research.
-The department is responsible for evaluating all graduate applications.
+Thank you for your interest in applying to the PhD program in communication theory and research.
+The evaluation of all graduate applications is done at the department level.
 Please read the following information carefully.
 We have made a great effort to provide detailed and thorough information regarding the application process and hope that it will provide answers to your questions.

-Applicants who do not have a bachelor’s degree from the U.S. should review the information for international students to determine their eligibility to apply to graduate school at Stanford.
+Applicants who do not have a bachelor’s or master’s degree from a university based in the U.S. should review the information for international students to determine their eligibility to apply to graduate school at Stanford.

 How to Apply